onecontext/onecontext-nextjs-webapp/README.md

 you just fire off a string to one your pre-defined RAG pipelines, and every step of the pipeline runs automatically on a GPU cluster at OneContext (for more on this see our [docs](https://docs.onecontext.ai).

+For your application, just modify the pipelineName and overrideArgs to suit your use case.

 ```typescript
 export async function contextGet(input: string): Promise<any> {
   "use server"